BanuNathan/Python_API_Challenge/README.md

 # Analysis of Weather Obeservation on Jan 27, 2021

-  ###  Equal number of male and female mice are taken for the study
+  ### Analyzed the weather of 565 randomly selected citites from different latitude and longitude.
   ### There is a positve correlation between the mouse weight and the tumor volume
   ### There is a negative correlation between tumor volume and time point